 Your employed foreign sales force will devote 100% of their time to your company product and may stay with you longer than foreign independent sales reps.

-Global Employer of Record solution is 100% compliant solution that guarantees you and your employees fully compliance with local legislation in Austria.
+Global Employer of Record solution is a 100% compliant solution that guarantees you and your employees fully comply with local legislation in Austria.

 We are experts in global workforce employment in Austria, and our goal is to become your single provider.
 Instead of working with numerous local staffing agencies and legal advisors, Acumen International can solve your global business challenges and save you time, costs, and resources.